JasonChen990513/Blockchain-Certified-Developer-Course-Tijarah/3_Cryptography_for_Blockchain/2_Public_key_cryptography.md

 And it can make the receiver to check the message is belong to the sender original message.
 This requirement is very crucial in business applications, since likelihood of a dispute over exchanged data is very high.

+## model of digital signature
 ![image](https://www.tutorialspoint.com/cryptography/images/model_digital_signature.jpg)
+Since digital signature is created by ‘private’ key of signer and no one else can have this key; the signer cannot repudiate signing the data in future.

+## Importance of Digital Signature
+Apart from ability to provide non-repudiation of message, the digital signature also provides message authentication and data integrity.

+Message authentication − when receiver validated the message using sender public key.
+That mean the message is send from sender.

+Data Integrity − If someone modify the message, the hash compute by the receiver will not match with the receive hash.
+Hence, the receiver can reject this message.

+Non-repudiation − Excluding specific cases, only the sender know the private key and can generate the unique signature on a given data.
+So if future dispute arises, it can be a proof as evidence.

 ## How it work?
 For digital signatures, the sender (Alice) uses her private key to create the signature, which is then verified by the recipient (Bob) using Alice's public key.